Anti-transgender movement in the United Kingdom: Rape law

-Under 2024 guidance published by the Crown Prosecution Service, trans people who fail to disclose their birth sex to a sexual partner, whether deliberately or not, are charged with rape.
+Under 2024 guidance published by the Crown Prosecution Service, trans people in England and Wales who fail to disclose their transgender status to a sexual partner, whether deliberately or not, can be charged with rape.
+On 10 October 2025, a transgender woman in England who claimed to be on her period to avoid revealing her transgender status to a male heterosexual partner, was sentenced to 21 months in prison for sexual assault.

 Prisons

-As of 2023, trans women imprisoned in England and Wales are to be housed in men's prisons if they have committed any violent or sexual crime, or if they have male genitalia.
-In late 2023, it was announced that trans women in Scotland would be sent to a men's prison only if they were convicted of or awaiting trial for a crime against a woman, and were considered to be a risk to women and girls.
+As of 2023, trans women imprisoned in England and Wales are to be housed in men's prisons if they have committed any violent or sexual crime, and/or if they have male genitalia.

+In Scotland, guidance drawn up in 2014 allowed all prisoners to be placed in facilities that matched their gender identity rather than their sex at birth.
+Following the Isla Bryson case, guidance was updated in 2023 to say that no newly convicted or remanded transgender prisoner who had previously committed violence against a woman, or who was considered a risk to women and girls, would be housed in female prison facilities.
+In 2026, in response to a Judicial Review brought by For Women Scotland, Lady Ross ruled that Scottish Prison Service guidance allowing transgender prisoners to be held in jails opposite their sex at birth was unlawful based on the 2025 Supreme Court ruling on the definition of a woman in equality law.

 International responses

 In 2021, the Council of Europe's Committee on Equality and Non-Discrimination issued a warning regarding the United Kingdom, stating that: